redantnl/twig-components/README.md

 A Twig component defines a number of properties with strict typing, default values, and comments for these properties, and specifies which properties are required.
+Each property can be rendered to an attribute when implementing your component.
+A property is only required if you mark it required.
+You can default values otherwise.

 Here's an example: